jmuller3140/storage-blog/content/blog/storage-as-a-service/index.md

 I'm just an indie hacker, and professional software engineer but I think the opportunity to build a modern storage company with the 10x productivity gains from AI coding tools, I'm confident I can replicate the internal application services of the ole' MakesSpace and some.

-Let's see if I can do it.
+Let's see if it can be done.

+More on my plans for the execution later.